Turkish diaspora: Austria

 The Turkish community, including descendants, form the largest ethnic minority in Austria.
 In 2011 a report by the Initiative Minderheiten said that there was 360,000 people of Turkish origin living in Austria.
 This figure has also been echoed by the former Austrian Foreign Minister and Chancellor of Austria Sebastian Kurz.
 However, the former Austrian MEP, Andreas Mölzer, has claimed that there are 500,000 Turks in the country.

 Belgium

 In 2012 Professor Raymond Taras said that the Belgian-Turkish community was over 200,000.
 More recently, in 2019 Dr Altay Manço and Dr Ertugrul Taş said that there was 250,000 Belgian residents of Turkish origin.

-The United Kingdom
+United Kingdom

-In 2011 the Home Affairs Committee stated here was 500,000 British Turks made up of 300,000 Turkish Cypriots, 150,000 Turkish nationals (i.e. people from Turkey), and smaller groups of Bulgarian Turks and Romanian Turks.
+In 2011 the Home Affairs Committee stated that there was 500,000 British Turks made up of 300,000 Turkish Cypriots, 150,000 Turkish nationals (i.e. people from Turkey), and smaller groups of Bulgarian Turks and Romanian Turks.
 Despite a lack of statistics on the collective number of Turks who have immigrated from their traditional homelands, it is known that Germany, Austria, the Netherlands and France all have larger Turkish diaspora communities than the UK.